i2b2plugins/ENACT-Data-Quality-Explorer/README.md

    [<img src="img/data_dictionary_screen.png" width="400px">](img/data_dictionary_screen.png)

 5. Users would use their browser to visit the ENACT-hosted DQE and use DQE to open their local totalnum file to assess if their ETL might have outliers or missing data.
 Below is a screen shot of a sample site's totalnum result file.
 The first line is the header, which contains c_fullname, agg_count, and agg_date. c_fullname is the full path of an ontology item.
 This is used to match the ontology concept defined in the data dictionary file. agg_count is the obfuscated count of local site for that ontology concept. agg_date is the date the counting occurred.
-[Documentation](/opt/doc/documentation.html) contains more details on this file.
+The documentation file in /opt/doc/documentation.html contains more details on this file.

    [<img src="opt/doc/img/sample_totalnums_formt.png" width="400px">](opt/doc/img/sample_totalnums_formt.png)